shteeven/conference/README.md

 All websafe keys in forms are a reference to the object/form itself unless the key specifies another entity.
 For example:
- 'websafeKey' - refence to self
+- 'websafeKey' - refence to self
- 'websafeSessionKey' - reference to Session entity
+- 'websafeSessionKey' - reference to Session entity

 ## URL Usages By Function
 This is a reference to help organize paths and avoid conflicts.
 Entity is the primary object being dealt with, and the noun is the portion of the function name that is usually preceded by a verb or preposition.
 For example, 'sessionGetByConference' would have a path of 'session/conference'.
-Use of websafe keys in url paths is intentional; this helps to avoid key and sub-path recognition conflicts.
+Use of websafe keys in url paths is intentionally avoided; this helps to reduce chances of key and sub-path recognition conflicts.

 Convention for this app is 'entity', 'entity/{key}', 'entity/noun' or 'entity/noun/{key}'